Varun-Nirala/Examples/README.md

 // Guide - https://www.glfw.org/docs/latest/intro_guide.html
 // Download - https://www.glfw.org/download
 How to use GLFW library in C++.
 CMakeList file example to create project with all linking.

+# OpenGlLoadingLibraries_ex1
+Different libraries and basic examples on how to setup and use those libraries to create the gui window.
+1. GLUT.